 Capt.
-Frederick T. Dent, leader of the army relief expedition, reported that a party led by Lt.
-Marcus A. Reno discovered
+Frederick T. Dent, leader of the

 The bodies were buried where they were found.
 Mrs. Van Ornum's body was laid to rest 4 1/2 feet deep. separated from the common grave containing the remains of the five men and boys.
 Local historian P.S.
 Wood rediscovered the graves and place a small metal cross to mark the site.

 Zacheus Van Ornum became an Indian scout for the army in an effort to rescue his nieces and nephew.
 The captive children were traded or stolen by other bands.
 Reuben was rescued in November 1862 in Cache Valley, Utah, by California Army volunteers.
 The youngest sister, Lucinda, died soon after being rescued from the Indians by Northern Utah settlers.
 Eliza and Minerva either died of starvation or were killed while captives.

 Erected 2003 by Baker County Historical Society and Idaho and Northwest Chapters of the Oregon-California Trails Association.

 Topics.
 This historical marker is listed in these topic lists: Disasters • Native Americans • Settlements & Settlers.